Coronavirus Return To Work: Preparing Organizations For a COVID-19 Second Wave

 This gap or uncertainty is a major part of risk leaving your organization open to risk.
 It likely will not be and that is why risk management can tell you how it will impact your organization and what you can do now to prepare for it.

-The see-through economy guarantees that if we are careless about how we bring employees back to work and re-open physical locations, we will be publicly exposed for it.
+The see-through economy guarantees that if we are careless about how we bring employees back to work and during the re-opening physical locations such as restaurants, gyms and schools, we will be publicly exposed for it.
 Those businesses and brands will suffer irreversible backlash which will be compounded by an already challenging business environment.

 Step one involves mobilizing a cross functional expert team to identify all potential Coronavirus return to work vulnerabilities.